ProjetsPL/treehouse-theme/_posts/us/beautiful-balcony-decor-10-best-small-balcony-ideas.md

 ## A hammock on a small balcony

 Do you want to relax after a long day?
-There is a small balcony idea that you will surely appreciate - **a hammock on a balcony**.
+There are balcony ideas that you will surely appreciate - like **a hammock on a balcony**.
 It's a great option for those who like taking afternoon naps.

 There are many hammock models on the market.
-Finding one that fits the size of your balcony and your own preferences. **You can choose any color** that will match the rest of the equipment.
+Finding one that fits the size of your balcony and your own preferences should not be a problem. **You can choose any color** that will match the rest of the equipment.

 {:.distinction.distinction-information}

 If you have a balcony garden with a lot of plants - palms, dracaenas and ivy - pick a white, linen hammock with boho-style ornaments.
-This way you can create a design that looks like a hotel room in an exotic country - you will feel like on vacation every day.
+This way you can create a design that looks like a hotel room in an exotic country - you will feel as if you were on vacation every day.

 {% fig %}